ie3ul2df/BookMySpot/README.md

 - **Target Audience**: The main users are drivers looking for parking spaces and parking space owners willing to rent out their spots.
 - **User Needs**: Drivers need a quick and easy way to find and book parking spots.
 Parking space owners need an intuitive way to list, manage, and update their parking spots.

-### User Stories

-The following user stories were defined to guide the design and development process:

-1. **Admin**: Can manage users, parking listings, and platform settings.
-2. **Parking Space Owner**: Can list parking spaces, manage availability, set rates, and view bookings.
-3. **Driver**: Can search for and book parking spots.

 ### Information Architecture